 - Educating for Sustainability: Graduate-level course offered in the Spring and Fall and a Summer Institute that provide participants with a chance to deepen their understanding about sustainability.

-- Energy Conservation: Efforts by Facilities Services to promote efficient use and conservation of energy in our campus infrastructure, as viewed through our campus-wide energy dashboard.
+- Energy Conservation: Efforts by Facilities Services to promote efficient use and conservation of energy in our campus infrastructure.

 - Energy Initiative: A student-sponsored initiative to pay for one hundred percent renewable electricity.